raspberrypilearning/mapping-data/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to create your character.
-See inside example projects in [Scratch 1: Googly eye character - Examples](https://scratch.mit.edu/studios/29029028/){:target="_blank"} Scratch studio.
+You are going to make some design decisions about what data you want to show to your users, as well as what style of map and pins you will use to display that data.

 <mark>one image file per example</mark>